pgibler/Binance.NET/README.md

 ```
 </details>

+Sorts all bids then collects them up until the max number of bids has been collected.

 ```cs
 SortAsks(string symbol, double max, bool baseValue)
 ```

-Sorts all asks then collects them up until the max number of asks has been collected.

 <details>
  <summary>View Example</summary>